 Although

-, in order to provide a user interface.
-In other circumstances, for example, to redefine a variable provided by other packages, then \cs_set:Npn
+xparse provides \RenewDocumentCommand as equivalent to renew a user command.
+But I suggest you only use it at the global level and with \NewDocumentCommand, in order to provide a user interface.
+In other circumstances, for example, to redefine a variable provided by other packages, then \cs_set:Npn should be your choice.\RenewDocumentCommand\cs_set:NpnGenerate Variation

 Usually,